APPFL/APPFL/docs/users/communicator.rst

 gRPC can be used either for simulating federated learning on a single machine or cluster, or for running federated learning on real-world distributed machines.
 It is composed of two parts:

-- gRPC Server Communicator (``appfl.communicator.grpc.GRPCServerCommunicator``) which creats a server for listenning to incoming requests from clients for various tasks.
+- gRPC Server Communicator (``appfl.comm.grpc.GRPCServerCommunicator``) which creats a server for listenning to incoming requests from clients for various tasks.
-- gRPC Client Communicator (``appfl.communicator.grpc.GRPCClientCommunicator``) which sends requests to the server for various tasks.
+- gRPC Client Communicator (``appfl.comm.grpc.GRPCClientCommunicator``) which sends requests to the server for various tasks.

 gRPC Server Communicator
 ~~~~~~~~~~~~~~~~~~~~~~~~

-For the server side, the server only needs to create an instance of ``GRPCServerCommunicator`` and call the ``serve`` method (available in ``appfl.communicator.grpc``) to start the server.
+For the server side, the server only needs to create an instance of ``GRPCServerCommunicator`` and call the ``serve`` method (available in ``appfl.comm.grpc``) to start the server.
 The server will listen to incoming requests from clients for various tasks.

 The server can handle the following tasks: